bhatsac/maven-artifactory/README.md

 # maven-artifactory
-This repo acts as a artifactory
+This repo acts as a artifactory.